 BIOLOGY 261.
 (4) EVOLUTIONARY ECOLOGY.
 A field-based study of the causal relationship between Darwinian ecology and evolution, examining the principal evolutionary and ecological mechanisms leading to biodiversity, typically in tropical biomes.
 Using diverse terrestrial and marine ecosystems as living laboratories, this course explores the dynamic interface of biogeography, behavioral ecology, and physiological ecology to investigate means by which organisms adapt to their physical habitat and the other species that live there, both in historical and modern contexts.
 Prerequisites: Biology 110 and 151.
 Offered: normally, May Term.

 BIOLOGY 302.
-(4) HISTOLOGY.
+(3) HISTOLOGY.
 A structure- and function-based examination of the organization of vertebrate tissues.
-This involves an examination of the mole-cular, cellular and gross organization of the four basic tissues (nervous, muscle, connective, epithelial) and an examination of how they are organized into organs and organ systems in the vertebrates.
-The laboratory involves both the processing of live tissue samples and the examination of microscope slides and electron micrographs.
-Prerequisites: Biology 110, 151, 204.
+This involves an examination of the molecular, cellular and gross organization of the four basic tissues (nervous, muscle, connective, epithelial) and an examination of how they are organized into organs and organ systems in the vertebrates.
+Other activities include the processing of live tissue samples and the examination of microscope slides and electron micrographs.
+Prerequisites: Biology 201 or 204.

 BIOLOGY 303.
 (4) ENDOCRINOLOGY.
 This course involves a study of the synthesis, actions and metabolism of a variety of chemical messengers (hormones) that act as agents of action of the vertebrate endocrine system.
 The course focuses on integration of a variety of vertebrate tissues and organs that can act as signal generators and receptors.
 The course primarily examines normal endocrine function, but some attention is also given to clinical disorders resulting from hormonal imbalance.
 Laboratory exercises are experimental in nature and involve cell culturing and manipulation of live animals.
 Prerequisites: Biology 110, 151, 204.